SylvainLi/Navigation/README.md

     -"price": number

-For an example, see the test.json file in the data folder
+For an example, see the test.json file in the data folder.